cat-cfs/libcbm_py/docs/cbm_model.rst

 The CBM class
 -------------

+The CBM class is a set of functions that run the CBM model including spinup, variable initialization and model stepping.
+It replicates the Carbon dynamics and stand state of the CBM-CFS3 model.

-The LibCBM implementation of the CBM model is designed all model state is user defined and passed to the CBM functions.
+All model state and variables are user defined and passed to the CBM class functions.

 This means that consumers of the CBM class allocate and have full control and access to all CBM variables between calls to CBM functions.